APCS-A-DJHS-DSHS/dhs-cs/notes/types.md

 In a hierarchy like this, lines connect types with subtyping relationships.
 This particular hierarchy places subtypes below their parent type.

+## Java's type system

+Java is statically typed, and is relatively strict about enforcing type correctness.

+Entities in Java have two types.
+One is the static type, which is the type that the compiler sees.
+This type is set by the type you declare the variable as.
+The other is the dynamic type, which is the actual type of the entity at runtime.

 ## Abstract data types

 An abstract data type is a description of a type using its visible behavior and